BIGJRA/BIGJRA.github.io/rejuv.md

 Heavenly Wing to bring it right back.
 In fact, all six of his team members sport at least one of Heavenly Wing/Hurricane/Sky Attack, sure to deal heavy damage and tons of OHKOs via an offensive type fielding no immunities.
 But, what if you can outspeed?
-Well… good luck killing anything.
+Well... good luck killing anything.
 Since Flying's weaknesses will be neutered by the weather and Normal's one weakness is canceled by flying, Unfezant and Pidgeot cannot be hit with super effective moves under the standard circumstances.
 The